jdelia/genesis-communities-cpt/README.md

-# Genesis AgentWorks Pro Communities
+# Genesis Communities CPT plugin

 This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the Winning Agent Pro theme.